Urigo/graphql-modules/website/docs/index.md

 sidebar_label: Introduction
 ---

-**GraphQL Modules** is a utility library, allowing you separate your GraphQL schema implementation into small, reusable, easy-to-implement and easy-to-test pieces.
+**GraphQL Modules** is a utility library, allowing you to separate your GraphQL schema implementation into small, reusable, easy-to-implement and easy-to-test pieces.

 In GraphQL Modules, each module has its own GraphQL type definitions and resolvers implementations.